DMiller0090/TWW_ACE_Explanation/Ace_Explanation.md

 ## Part 2: Text Stacking

-Normally it is impossible to have more than one text box active at a time.
+Normally it is impossible to have more than one textbox active at a time.
 But we can get around this by activating text delay on two actors.

 **How to perform the glitch:**